Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 └── create-cli.md # Scaffold a new Click/Typer CLI command

-A Python-specific /create-endpoint command would include patterns for Pydantic request/response models, dependency injection, and async handlers — conventions that differ significantly from JavaScript frameworks.
+A Python-specific /create-endpoint command would include patterns for Pydantic request/response models, dependency injection, and async handlers—conventions that differ substantially from those of JavaScript frameworks.

 Node.js Stack (Express / Next.js / NestJS)